Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 overhead shot of Best Crockpot Mac & Cheese in a bowl

 You could even do a buffet-style crock pot mac and cheese.
 Make a plain batch and let everyone load their bowl with their choice of toppings.
-Serve with a caesar salad and cheese biscuitsbeer bread, or cornbread on the side.
-(I’d recommend easy blueberry cobbler for dessert.)

-How to avoid grainy Mac and Cheese
+How to avoid grainy mac and cheese?

 First, be sure to use good-quality cheese.
 A sharp cheddar will give the best flavor, but you can also use a combination of cheeses if you prefer.